Plans for health care payment reform

 In the Minnesota Legislature: 2019 Session

-Senator John Marty will introduce the Minnesota Health Plan in the Minnesota State Senate.
+Senator John Marty has introduced the Minnesota Health Plan in the Minnesota State Senate.
 For more details about the Minnesota Health Plan (MHP) visit this website.

 In the United States Senate